 Beginning in September 2013, the Central Square scheme has already completed its first phase of development – a 134,000 sq. ft. multi-storey office building with spectacular views of the city.

-Phase 2 of the programme is now under way and will see the construction of a new £120 million headquarters for the BBC.
+Phase 2 of the programme is now under way and will see the construction of a new £120 million headquarters for the BBC Cymru, with the keys for the building set to be handed over in Spring 2018.
 The Central Square development is set to boost the local economy of more than £1.1 billion over the next 10 years with the creation of more than 1,900 full time jobs in the city.

 With more opportunities being created within the city, the population is expected to continue to grow, boosted in part by the students graduating from the city’s institutions and capitalising on Cardiff’s new found reputation as one of the UK’s leading cities.